Next decisions

 SMS should point to one clear action.

-How to build SMS ideas from one dish
+How to build restaurant SMS ideas from one dish

 Start with the restaurant input: